 When to seek help and where you can find it

 This is a perfect workshop for first time parents-to-be who are planning to breastfeed or are still deciding about it, or experienced parents who struggled with breastfeeding their previous babies.
-Class includes handouts, digital resources and light refreshments
+Class includes handouts, digital resources and light refreshments (when happening in-person)

 Everyone should take this workshop before their baby is born.
 I was clueless with my first baby and I feel so much more prepared